robmuh/robmuh.github.com/_posts/2015-01-18-linux-as-god-intended.markdown

 those that have the real version and have learned to type and use the Minecraft command line, which is modeled in part after the Linux command line.

+## Why aren't more doing this?

+Some please explain to me why other schools are not introducing Linux command-line skills earlier to students?
+It seems everyone learns them in college but that is far too late.
+I suppose the main reason is schools do not have the know-how and human resources to dedicate to such a thing, or do they?
+This seems like a great thing for the Instructional Technologist and media people to setup, but then again, they are dealing with teachers who can't use the command line themselves *sigh*.
+Never mind.
+I answered my own question.